xiix0/scam/README.md

-Q:	How do you play religious roulette?
-A:	You stand around in a circle and blaspheme and see who gets
-	struck by lightning first.
+Q:	How many Harvard MBA's does it take to screw in a light bulb?
+A:	Just one.
+He grasps it firmly and the universe revolves around him.